arthurBricq/crafty/README.md

 ### Current list of features

-- Client-side
-    - Rendering textured cubes with OpenGL
+- Rendering textured cubes of different kinds with OpenGL
 - OpenGL instancing allows to render thousands of cubes very fast.
-It's actually impressive.
 - First player camera
+- The world is divided in chunks of equal sizes

 ### Missing features (short term milestones)

 The first milestones should be implemented roughly in the following order.

 - Remove cubes that are not visible to improve the FPS with a lot of cubes
-    - Easy empirical rules
+    - Easy empirical rules (easy to implement)
-        - cubes behind the player (but this won't be enough...)
+        - cubes behind the player
-        - cubes too far
         - cubes that are not touching the air
     - Not so easy ones... (these are just ideas)
         - use the normal to not draw insides